-Key Audit Matters

-Responses as part of our audit

-Furthermore, the sensitivity of CGUs' recoverable amounts to assumptions was analysed by management and presented in Note 4.1.
-Changes in these assumptions could give rise to further impairment losses.

-Considering the weight of brands on the balance sheet, the complexity of the models used and their sensitivity to changes in the data and assumptions underlying the estimates, particularly cash flow forecasts and discount rates used, we considered the recoverable amount of brands to be a key audit matter presenting a risk of material misstatement.

-We also assessed the appropriateness of the disclosures in Notes 1.1.4, 3.1 and 4.1 to the consolidated financial statements and verified the arithmetical accuracy of the presented sensitivity analysis.
+Key Audit Matters Responses as part of our audit assumptions was analysed by management and presented in We also assessed the appropriateness of the disclosures in Notes 1.1.4, 3.1 and 4.1 to the consolidated financial statements and verified the arithmetical accuracy of the presented sensitivity analysis.
+Tax risk (Notes 1.1.4, 4.7, 4.7.1, 4.7.2, 6.4 and 6.5 to the consolidated financial statements) The Group operates in numerous different tax jurisdictions.

-Tax risk

-(Notes 1.1.4, 4.7, 4.7.1, 4.7.2, 6.4 and 6.5 to the consolidated financial statements)

-The Group operates in numerous different tax jurisdictions.
 The tax authorities of the countries in which the Group companies operate regularly have queries on issues relating to their everyday activities.
 Tax audits can therefore give rise to tax reassessments and litigation with these tax authorities.
 The assessment of the risk related to each tax litigation is regularly reviewed by each concerned subsidiary or region and by the Group's tax department, with the support of its external counsels for the most significant and complex litigations.
 Part of the amount of provisions for contingences for all legal disputes or risks involving the Group relate to tax risks and litigation.
 More particularly, the Indian subsidiary is involved in disputes with customs and tax authorities over, among others, the declared transaction value of imported products into India and the tax deductibility of promotional and advertising expenses.
 As indicated in the Note 6.5 "Disputes", the reassessment proposals are only the subject of provisions or income tax payables where appropriate, when it is likely that a current liability resulting from a past event will require an outflow of resources which can be reliably estimated.
 Given the Group's exposure to tax issues, which are in part specific to its business sector, and the high level of management judgment in estimating the risks and amounts recorded, we considered tax risks to be a key audit matter and the understatement of the corresponding provisions to be a possible source of material misstatement in the financial statements.
 Based on discussions with management, we have been informed of the procedures implemented by the Group to identify uncertain tax positions and, where necessary, provide for tax risks or income tax payables.
 In addition, we assessed the judgments made by management in evaluating the probability of taxes being payable, the amount of potential exposure and the reasonableness of the estimates adopted for provisions for tax risks or income tax payables.
 We particularly focused on the impact of changes in local tax regulations and ongoing audits conducted by local tax authorities.

-To assess whether the tax liabilities were appropriately recognized, and with the assistance of our tax experts, we:

-- conducted interviews with the Group's tax department and regional and local management teams in order to assess the current state of the investigations and reassessments made by tax authorities and monitor the development of ongoing tax disputes; - consulted the recent Group company decisions and correspondence with local tax authorities, and reviewed the correspondence between the relevant companies and their lawyers, where necessary; - analyzed lawyers' responses to our information requests; - performed a critical review of the estimates and positions adopted by management; - assessed whether the latest developments were taken into account in the provisions recorded in the balance sheet.
-We also assessed the disclosures in Notes 1.1.4, 4.7, 4.7.1, 4.7.2, 6.4 and 6.5 to the consolidated financial statements.
+To assess whether the tax liabilities were appropriately recognized, and with the assistance of our tax experts, we: conducted interviews with the Group's tax department and regional and local management teams in order to assess the current state of the investigations and reassessments made by tax authorities and monitor the development of ongoing tax disputes; consulted the recent Group company decisions and correspondence with local tax authorities, and reviewed the correspondence between the relevant companies and their lawyers, where necessary; analyzed lawyers' responses to our information requests; performed a critical review of the estimates and positions adopted by management; assessed the the latest developments were taken into account in the provisions recorded in the balance sheet.